 - Online Zipped Attachment

-Whenever possible, your quizzes and assignments are submittable online within the course.
+Whenever possible, you will submit quizzes and assignments online within the course.

-Important information: Please follow the procedure below for completion of your quizzes and assignments.
+Important information: Be sure to follow the procedure below to complete your quizzes and assignments.

-- For all essay assignments, you are expected to write at a college level.
-Please see Grading Matrix for Essays/Short Answers.
-It is recommended you type your essay in a word processing program, then copy/paste it into the appropriate text box in the online submit form.
+- Review all assignment directions before beginning the assignment.
+Write at a college level for all essays and assignments.
+See the Grading Matrix for Essays/Short Answers.
+You should type your essay in a word processing program and then copy/paste it into the appropriate textbox in the online submit form.
 This way, you can use spell/grammar check.

-Note: For courses with Take-Home Midterms and/or Take-Home Finals, you will only be able to access these assessments one time.
-Once accessed, you are required to complete all parts of the assessment.
+Note: For courses with At-Home Midterm Exams and/or At-Home Final Exams, you are only allowed to submit these assessments one time.
+You are required to complete all parts of the assessment.

-Please make sure you have answered all questions prior to clicking the SUBMIT button; once submitted, you will not be able to access them again.
+Be sure you have answered all questions prior to clicking the SUBMIT button; once you have submitted your answers, you will not be able to access them again.
 When you are finished, you will need to close the browser window to return to your course.

 Online Zipped Attachment:

-All attachments must be zipped before submitting them online.
+You must zip all attachments before submitting them online.
 Windows and Mac operating systems contain built-in utilities to zip files and folders.
-You may also use third party software if you desire, but the compressed file must be in a .ZIP format.
-To zip attachments in this course, please follow these instructions:
+You may also use third-party software if you desire, but the compressed file must be in a .ZIP format.
+To zip attachments in this course, follow the instructions below.